deltaash/deltaash/README.md

-- 👋 Hi, I’m @deltaash
+- 👋 Hi, I’m Ashley Mwanza
-- 👀 I’m interested in Web design
+- 👀 I’m a current Cloud Computing student at Western Governors University.
-- 🌱 I’m currently learning full-stack development
+- 🌱 I’m currently learning Cloud Security & Architecture.
-- 💞️ I’m looking to collaborate on any new projects for jr level
+- 💞️ I’m looking to collaborate on any new projects and internships.
-- 📫 How to reach me deltaashh@gmail.com
+- 📫 How to reach me ashleymwanzaaa@gmail.com

 <!---
 deltaash/deltaash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.